project-woloo/.github/profile/README.md

 ---

 ## 🎯 **Our Mission**
+Our mission is clear: To deliver happiness, one meal at a time.
-To deliver happiness by empowering local restaurants, creating meaningful earning opportunities for couriers, and delighting customers with exceptional service.
+We empower local restaurants to grow, create meaningful earning opportunities for couriers, and provide customers with exceptional service every step of the way.

 ## 🌟 **Our Vision**
-To become Romania’s most trusted and preferred food delivery platform, building lasting value for partners and delivering joy with every order.
+We aim to become Romania’s most trusted and preferred food delivery platform, fostering value for our partners and delighting customers with every order.

 ---